basilmeer/carecloud-l1-coffee-shop-app/client/README.md

 My sole focus in the past 48 hours has been to make the application functional and testable.
 As such, I have opted to not make the design mobile-responsive.

+### Order Submission Timeout

+I've commented in the code as well but I've intentionally added a timeout for demoing purposes when the order is submitted.
+The sole reasoning is to showcase the form being appropriately disabled whilst the submission is in progress.

 ## Oversights

 ### No 'Remove From Cart' Button